-- The nature of the crime; - The continuing danger to the campus community; - The possible risk of compromising law enforcement efforts.
+- The nature of the crime; - The continuing danger to the campus community: - The possible risk of compromising law enforcement efforts.

 Anyone with information warranting a timely warning should immediately report the circumstances to the College Police Emergency Communications Dispatch Center, by dialing extension 322911 or pressing our speed dial button on any college VoIP phone, dialing (540) 727-2911 from any non-campus phone, or in person at any of the college police office locations.
+We ask all community members to please program this number as a speed dial on their cellular phones for quick access to college police.